prashantchikhalkar/MOOC/CFA/CFA_Institute_Investment_Foundations/Chapter_2/Notes.md

 C balance their personal interests with their employer’s interests.

 5 If the required structural and procedural controls have not been established, then an employee should:
-A refrain from assuming supervisory duties.
+--->A refrain from assuming supervisory duties.
 -> B notify the appropriate regulatory authorities.
 C perform their supervisory duties with utmost care.